Regulation of Lipid Catabolism

 For unsaturated fatty acids, you do not need to perform the desaturation step, so for each double bond there is one less FADH\(_2\) generated than normal.
 If we had a fatty acid that was 16:1 it would generate a total of 104.5 ATP equivalents.

+Generally this procedure explains two bioenergetic properties of fatty acids.
 Longer chain fatty acids have more energy than shorter chain fatty acids, and saturated fatty acids have more energy than desaturated fatty acids.
-I have used the method above to calculate the ATP equivalents of several fatty acids in Table [tab:fatty-acid-energy] to illustrate this point.
-Don’t try to memorize these, but rather spend some time practicing how to calculate the ATP-equivalents.
+I have used the method above to calculate the ATP equivalents of several fatty acids in Table \(\ref{tab:fatty-acid-energy}\) to illustrate this point.
+Don’t try to memorize these, but rather spend some time practicing how to calculate the ATP-equivalentsFor even more of a challenge, try to calculate the net energy production from an odd-chain fatty acid..
 After you have thought about how to calculate this, take a step back.
 This is a lot of energy storage.
 A triglyceride with three C16:0 molecules is catabolized to 318 ATP equivalents.
 This is close to ten times the energy storage of a fully oxidized glucose molecule (32 ATP).

 \[\label{eq:oxct1} Acetoacetate + Succinyl-CoA \rightarrow Succinate + Acetoacetyl-CoA\]

 As a result this generates a single Acetyl-CoA molecule after a thiolase reaction.
 This reaction is not cataplerotic because both Succinate and Succinyl-CoA are part of the TCA cycle.
 However bypassing the Succinyl-CoA Synthetase step means that one GTP is not generated during normal TCA cycle progress.
-Overall, an Acetyl-CoA that is released from the liver as \(\beta\)-hydroxybutyrate costs the liver 3.5 ATP molecules .
-In the recipient tissue, that \(\beta\)-hydroxybutyrate generates 6.5 ATP in net.
+Overall, an Acetyl-CoA that is released from the liver as \(\beta\)-hydroxybutyrate costs the liver 3.5 ATP molecules 1 ATP for the ATP-Citrate Lyase step, 2.5 ATP for the NADH used to generate __ELEM_140658742808864__-hydroxybutyrate.
+In the recipient tissue, that \(\beta\)-hydroxybutyrate generates 6.5 ATP in netGenerate 10 ATP from the TCA cycle oxidation of Acetyl-CoA, but using 1 NADH converting __ELEM_140658742809264__-hydroxybutyrate to acetoacetate; and 1 GTP skipping the Succinyl-CoA Synthetase step.
+So 10 - 3.5 =6.5.
 Overall, ketone usage means that the original Acetyl-CoA in the liver now only generates 3 ATP equivalents rather than the 10 ATP if it remained in the liver (6.5 ATP generated - 3.5 ATP used in liver to generate the \(\beta\)-hydroxybutyrate = 3 ATP in total).
-Table [tab:transport-processes] summarizes the energy costs of the three major transport processes we have discussed this year.
+Table \(\ref{tab:transport-processes}\) summarizes the energy costs of the three major transport processes we have discussed this year.
 The inefficiency of these transport processes comes at a cost to performance, but can cause negative energy balance for weight loss.
-In terms of low-carbohydrate, high fat diets this may explain the slight increase in energy expenditure (100-200kcal/day) observed in relation to low fat, high carbohydrate diets (Hall2016a?; Ebbeling et al. 2018).
+In terms of low-carbohydrate, high fat diets this may explain the slight increase in energy expenditure (100-200kcal/day) observed in relation to low fat, high carbohydrate diets (Hall et al. 2016; Ebbeling et al. 2018).

 Interestingly, similar adaptations occur in the context of obesity, likely for the same reasons.
 The major difference, is that in the absence of energy demand, lipids are only partially oxidized or end up stored as lipids in cells.
 The buildup of stored, partially oxidized fatty acids is thought to play a role in the pathogenesis of insulin resistance, though the mechansims are not clearly defined.